tejeswari-pattimi/cheatsheet-ai/PERFORMANCE_BOTTLENECK_ANALYSIS.md

 #### Option 1: Skip OCR for MCQ Mode (FASTEST - Recommended)
 **Rationale**: Vision models can read text directly from images!
-- Groq/Gemini can process images without OCR
+- Groq can process images without OCR
 - OCR is redundant when using vision models
 - Save 1977ms (51% improvement!)